twmeehan/matter-tests/README.md

 This data format can be efficiently processed by SideFX's Houdini for visualization.
 The optional outputting of the grid data saves only the positions, velocities and mass of the grid nodes in a CSV-file for each frame (`out_grid_X.csv`).

-### Validation

-The code offers the possibility for a user-defined external force which may depend on the Lagrangian coordinates of the particles.
-This allows for the creation of manufactured solutions, which can be used to validate the code in the pure elastic case.